Which is the main action in Japanese verb stem of masu form plus nagara sentence?

 gohan wo tabenagara, shinbun wo yonde imasuMeaning

-: I am reading newspaper while having a meal.
+: While I am reading a newspaper, I am having a meal.

 In this case, reading newspaper is the main action while having a meal is the sub-action.

 : I watched TV while doing my homework.

 Main action: homework, sub-action: watching tv. (though I doubt you can really do that)